rsethur/validate-metrics/README.md

         az config set defaults.group=<my-rg>
         #set default subs
         az account set -s <my-subs-id>

+    # now use the action without the environment variable AZURE_CREDENTIALS
     ```

 You can see examples of both of the above options in the [integration test workflow](.github/workflows/integration-test.yml)